duongxt/Bertram_freezing_analysis.py/README.md

 > Author Contact: duongxt@student.ubc.ca

 ## Usage of Generative AI Statement
-This code was written with the help of GenAI (ChatGPT).
-GenAi was used only to write code in Python.
-All ideas and analysis procedures are the intellectual property of members of the Bertram Research Group.
+This code was developed with the help of GenAI (ChatGPT).
+GenAI was only used to assist with writing in Python.
 View [UBC's Principles on Generative AI](https://genai.ubc.ca/guidance/principles/).